kantega/notsoserial/README.md

-Invoker defender
+NotSoSerial
 ================

-invoker-defender is a Java Agent designed as a mitigation effort against deserialization attacks.
+NotSoSerial is a Java Agent designed as a mitigation effort against deserialization attacks.

 See http://foxglovesecurity.com/2015/11/06/what-do-weblogic-websphere-jboss-jenkins-opennms-and-your-application-have-in-common-this-vulnerability/ for details on this attack.

 ## How does it work?

-invoker-defender makes some well known vulnerable classes effectively non-deserializable by rewriting their byte code when the class loads.
+NotSoSerial makes some well known vulnerable classes effectively non-deserializable by rewriting their byte code when the class loads.
 It does so by adding a readObject method (or modifying an existing readObject method) to throw an UnsupportedOperationException when a deserialization attempt is made.

 ## Usage

-Build invoker-defender:
+Build NotSoSerial:

     mvn clean install

-This builds an invoker-defender jar file in target/invoker-defender-1.0-SNAPSHOT.jar
+This builds an NotSoSerial jar file in target/notsoserial-1.0-SNAPSHOT.jar

-Copy this as invoker-defender.jar to your application, and add the following parameters to your Java startup script:
+Copy this as notsoserial.jar to your application, and add the following parameters to your Java startup script:

-    -javaagent:invoker-defender.jar
+    -javaagent:notsoserial.jar

-> PLEASE NOTE: In this mode, invoker-defender only does blocks a few known vulnerabilities.
+> PLEASE NOTE: In this mode, NotSoSerial only does blocks a few known vulnerabilities.
 It does not fix the problem with deserialization attacks.
 It only knowns about some well known classes for which it rejects deserialization.
 See below how you can whitelist or completely reject any objects to be deserialized.

 ## Which classes are rejected?

-By default, invoker-defender rejects deserialization of the following classes:
+By default, NotSoSerial rejects deserialization of the following classes:

 * org.apache.commons.collections.functors.InvokerTransformer
 * org.apache.commons.collections4.functors.InvokerTransformer